hfp/xconfigure/config/cp2k/README.md

 <a name="offline-environment"></a>**Note**: in an offline environment, it is best to [download](https://github.com/hfp/xconfigure/archive/refs/heads/main.zip) the entire XCONFIGURE project upfront and to upload it to the target system.
 Offline limitations can be worked around and overcome with additional steps.
 This step-by-step guide assumes Internet connectivity.

+For the following steps, it is necessary to place LIBINT, LIBXC, LIBXSMM, and CP2K into a common directory (`$HOME` is assumed).
+The resulting folder structure looks like:

+* libint-v2.6.0-cp2k-lmax-6
+* libint/gnu
+* libxc-6.2.2
+* libxc/gnu
+* libxsmm
+* cp2k

 **1**) <a name="getting-started"></a>First, please download `configure-get.sh` to any location and make the prerequisites available (GNU Compiler Collection, Intel MPI and Intel MKL):

 ```bash